Condition Monitoring in the 21st Century

 In my view, the business need that is likely to dominate the industrial maintenance scene, at least for the first part of this century, is Asset Effectiveness – the need to extract maximum profits from the minimum investment in plant and equipment.
 How do we achieve this through the use of Condition Monitoring technologies?
 In one of five ways:

 - By improving Equipment Reliability through the effective prediction (and then avoidance) of equipment failures

-- By minimising downtime through the integrated planning and scheduling of repairs indicated by Condition Monitoring techniques with those indicated by other techniques.
+- By minimizing downtime through the integrated planning and scheduling of repairs indicated by Condition Monitoring techniques with those indicated by other techniques.

-- By maximising component life by avoiding the conditions that reduce equipment life (for example, by ensuring ongoing precision alignment, minimal lubricant contamination etc.)
+- By maximizing component life by avoiding the conditions that reduce equipment life (for example, by ensuring ongoing precision alignment, minimal lubricant contamination etc.)

-- By utilising Condition Monitoring techniques to maximise equipment performance and throughput
+- By utilizing Condition Monitoring techniques to maximize equipment performance and throughput

-I would argue that the size of the benefits on offer to an organisation by utilising Condition Monitoring techniques in each of the ways outlined above varies, depending on where, on the continuum from Innocence to Excellence, that particular organisation is.
+I would argue that the size of the benefits on offer to an organization by utilizing Condition Monitoring techniques in each of the ways outlined above varies, depending on where, on the continuum from Innocence to Excellence, that particular organization is.

 The Journey to Operational Excellence may be represented as illustrated below:

 At the extreme left hand side of the chart, you could consider that Maintenance is at a level of “Innocence” – at the extreme right hand side, it is at the “Excellence” level.